UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab5.md

 >
 > ![Image](fig/Lab5/MostLikeLab4.png)
 >
-> ...to the filters we made in Lab 4, we can see that there is some **similarity between the high pass and the detrend filter.** Both center the data to 0, remove moving trends, and could have some trouble with a hanging initial extreme value.
+> ...to the filters we made in Lab 4, we can see that there is some **similarity between the high pass and the moving average filter.** Both center the data to 0, remove moving trends, dull high peaks, and could have some trouble with a hanging initial extreme value.

 ### Challenge 2: What if the Frequency Content of the PPG?